 There have already been over 100,000 signatures on a petition opposing an expansion of the Congestion Charge – see http://chng.it/7zNp6sHhm8 .
 Please sign it!

 The Mayor is therefore faced with some very tough choices, hence his approach of blaming the Government no doubt.
 But it is his responsibility to make the choice.

 I suspect there is going to be a mixture of all the above, or some other compromise, if the Government simply refuses to hand out more cash with no view of when TfL finances will be stable.
 That is something it should definitely not do.

-The ABD has of course consistently opposed the Congestion Charge, a tax under another name.
+The Freedom for Drivers Foundation has of course consistently opposed the Congestion Charge, a tax under another name.
 It is very expensive to collect and has not reduced congestion as claimed.
-See this web page for an analysis of the Charge and why the ABD still opposes it: https://www.freedomfordrivers.org/congestion.htm
+See this web page for an analysis of the Charge and why we still oppose it: https://www.freedomfordrivers.org/congestion.htm

 We suggest the Mayor should choose options 1 to 3 only.
 It is not clear to us why drivers should pay to keep public transport afloat – they already pay billions more in taxes than the cost to maintain the roads.
 In reality part of the problem is that transport in central London is heavily used by commuters from outside London who do not pay the realistic costs of the provision of bus and underground services.
 Buses for example are subsidised by almost £1 billion per year in London, which is no doubt politically popular (even Boris Johnson bottled bringing it under control when Mayor).
 But that is one lunacy that should surely be stopped.